 Part of the reason that many children struggle with the idea of moving is because they feel powerless.
 No one asked them what they thought, so why should they have to go along with any of this?

 By making them feel like they’re a part of the decision-making process, they’ll feel more empowered.
 While looking for homes, involve them in the search.
 Gather their input and show an interest in what they think.
+You should talk about moving school and see what their opinions are on the topic.
 Obviously, the final decision will be up to you; however, with a little creativity, you can help them feel like it was all their idea.

 Include Them In Packing